d3lio/mrend/PLUGINS.md

 Some plugins might want to have some king of configuration provided by the presentation header.
 That configuration is passed as the first argument of of the function you export and is called metadata.
 You should scope your metadata parameters with your plugin name as a prefix.
 Lets say your plugin is called `awesomeblock`.
-Then you should exepect the metadata to hold parameters prefixed with `awesomeblock-`.
+Then you should expect the metadata to hold parameters prefixed with `awesomeblock-`.

 ```js